AtelierLibre/osmuf/README.md

 ### Running the demonstration notebook

-Double-click the OSMuf_v0.1.ipynb notebook to start it.
+Click on the OSMuf_v0.1.ipynb notebook to start it.

 Run each of the cells in turn to generate the visualisations for the four sample areas.

 To change the sample area, change the place name in cell [4] to match one of the other names in the dictionary in cell [1].

-To save the visualisations (and avoid the error message) create a folder named `local_images` at the same level as the `notebooks` folder.